DETAILED ACTION

 Regarding claim 36, Ericsson teaches a small data transmission method for execution by a base station, comprising:

-Regarding claim 67, since a processor is old and well known in the art, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use a processor in the base station of Ercisson-104 in view of Intel-114 to execute the communication method with the motivation being to improve the efficiency and execution of the communication method.
+Regarding claim 67, Although Ericsson-104 does not mention that the base station comprises a processor, such feature is old and well known in the art as evidenced by Hong (See last paragraph of page 28).
+Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to Hong’s teaching to use a processor in the base station of Ercisson-104 in view of Intel-114 to execute the communication method with the motivation being to improve the efficiency and execution of the communication method.

-Regarding claim 23, Ericsson-104 in view Intel-114 does not explicitly teach the feedback information comprising power headroom reporting information.
+Regarding claims 16 and 23, Ericsson-104 in view Intel-114, Lee and Hong does not explicitly teach the feedback information comprising power headroom reporting information.
 However, Huang teaches the feedback of power headroom reporting information to improve subsequent SDT transmission (See par [272]).
-Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to apply Huang’s teaching of sending feedback of power headroom reporting information in the system of Ercisson-104 in view of Intel-114 with the motivation being to improve the reliability of the SDT transmission.
+Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to apply Huang’s teaching of sending feedback of power headroom reporting information in the system of Ercisson-104 in view of Intel-114, Lee and Hong with the motivation being to improve the reliability of the SDT transmission.

 Conclusion